The History of Matric Group

 Matric earns the Historically Underutilized Business Zone certification enabling them to compete for federal prime contracts.

-Global cooperative accreditation program for aerospace, defense, and other related industries.
+Earns NADCAP Certification in Electronics.
+NADCAP is a global cooperative accreditation program for aerospace, defense, and other related industries.

+Matric Limited celebrates its 50th Anniversary!!!
 What started in a basement 50 years ago with $20 bucks for business cards has turned into a $60 million+ contract manufacturing company serving over 250 companies worldwide.